kcl-lang/modules/crossplane/README.md

 |**status**|[PkgCrossplaneIoV1ProviderStatus](#pkgcrossplaneiov1providerstatus)|status||
 ### ProviderRevision

-A ProviderRevision that has been added to Crossplane.
+A ProviderRevision represents a revision of a Provider.
+Crossplane creates new revisions when there are changes to a Provider.
+Crossplane creates and manages ProviderRevisions.
+Don't directly edit ProviderRevisions.

 #### Attributes